kso7i/STM32-LED-Flow/README.md

 ## Required Hardware

 * STM32F103 development board
-* LED module or onboard LEDs
+* LED module or onboard LED
-* Dupont wires
+* Jumper wires and a breadboard
-* USB programmer/debugger: for example, ST-Link requires driver installation, while DAP-Link is usually driver-free
+* USB programmer/debugger: for example, ST-Link, which requires driver installation.
+DAP-Link is recommended because it is driver-free.
+* 1 kΩ resistor

 ## 引脚连接